todd-cook/Java-Best-Practices-UI/README.md

 chapter on multithreaded UI programming, however the examples and source files don't provide a complete, working example, so I distilled the ideas from the book into a complete, yet simple working application example using adaptations of source code and ideas from:

-Concurrent Programming in Java by Brian Goetz Effective Java, 2nd Edition by Joshua Bloch
+"Concurrent Programming in Java" by Brian Goetz, and "Effective Java" 2nd Edition by Joshua Bloch.

 Working Demo Features:
 ---------------------